-The 26 year-old musician has been playing professionally for more than a decade, touring with Indigo Girls and sharing the stage with Kristian Bush (of Sugarland), Terri Clark, Chely Wright, Michelle Chamuel, Capital Cities, Shawn Mullins, Michelle Malone, Randall Bramblett and more.
+The 26 year-old musician has been playing professionally for more than a decade, touring with Indigo Girls and opening for or sharing the stage with Pat Benatar, Melissa Etheridge, Kristian Bush (of Sugarland), Terri Clark, Chely Wright, Michelle Chamuel, Capital Cities, Shawn Mullins, Michelle Malone, Randall Bramblett and more.

 Born and raised in Covington, Georgia, Thomas grew up on classic rock and country music: "my dad introduced me to Aerosmith and Black Sabbath, and with my mom I would listen to a lot of Patsy Cline, Tina Turner and The Judds.
 Later on I discovered 90s alternative".
 Thomas (and those close to her) will admit that ever since she was able to walk and talk, she has never wanted to do anything except perform.